SirSgtCire/Story-Engine/README.md

 3. Crisis
 4. Climax
 5. Resolution
+- We call these questions the "Five Building Block Questions," denoted as FBBQ.

 Each layer of story MUST answer these building block questions.
-- We define the different layers
+- We define the different layers as follows:
 1. Beats (the smallest unit of story)
 2. Scenes (basic building blocks of story)
 3. Sequences / Chapters (minor life stages in story)
 4. Acts (major life stages in story)
 5. Subplots (controlling theme amplifiers, useful in long story formats)
 6. Global Story (what the author is trying to say)
-- We call these questions the "Five Building Block Questions," denoted as FBBQ.

 We have created the following sentence templates:
 1. Inciting Incident = Subject (Player) + Upright Verb + Upright Direct Object (Noun)